NeilStrickland/ordinary_differential_equations/README.md

 # Ordinary differential equations

 This repository contains material for a second course on ordinary differential equations.
-The first half is about ODEs in the plane, focussing on phase portraits, linearisation and stability.
+The first half is about ODEs in the plane, focusing on phase portraits, linearisation and stability.
 The second half is about second order linear ODEs including power series methods and Sturm-Liouville theory.

 * Lecture slides: [screen version](lectures/all_lectures.pdf) and [print version](lectures/all_handouts.pdf)
 * [Problems and solutions](probs/all_probs.pdf)